sophiebaud11/simple/README.md

     ```
     {title: "Slack History", message: message, data: sampleData}
     ```
+		Open the website localhost:3000/slack-history to see the code in action!
 7. To take advantage of all the data you send to the ejs template, you'll need to handle it over there with a loop.
 It will be similar in every respect to a basic js loop, but we'll need to use those `<%  %>` tags to set it off from the HTML.
 Try adding in the following if you copied and pasted the array above, or edit this code appropriately if you brought in different data.
     ```
     <ol>